 Some might think the first black people in Britain arrived from Africa and the Caribbean due to the slave trade.
-However, we know that there were Black people in Britain since Roman times.
+However, we know that there have been Black people in Britain since Roman times.

 The Ivory Bangle Lady is the name given to remains discovered in York in 1901 which are now on display in the York Museum.
 Archaeological analysis reveals that although she was born in Roman Britain, she's likely to be of North African descent.
 The remains have been dated to the second half of the 4th Century AD.
 The Ivory Bangle Lady was found with jet and elephant ivory bracelets, earrings, pendants, beads, a blue glass jug and a glass mirror.
 All these things would have only been owned by a wealthy person.

 During the Tudor period there were hundreds of Black people living in England.
 John Blanke, an African trumpeter, was just one of them.
-He is shown as one of the musicians at the Westminster Tournament attended by King Henry VIII to celebrate the birth of his son.
+He is shown as one of the musicians at the Westminster Tournament attended by King Henry VIII to celebrate the birth of his son (see him below in the College of Arms MS Westminster Tournament Roll, 1511, reproduced by permission of the Kings, Heralds and Pursuivants of Arms).
 A letter has been found in which John Blanke asked Henry VIII for a pay rise, which Henry agreed to!

 However, it was also during the Tudor period that British people began trading in enslaved people from Africa.
 Between the 16th and 19th century, hundreds of thousands of people were taken to the Caribbean and America and forced to work.
 Many enslaved people died from overwork, violence and disease.
 At the time, some people said that Black people didn’t mind being enslaved, but the number of rebellions shows this was definitely not the case.